haroonhublikar12/Self-driving-Car-Using-Machine-Learning-and-Neural-Networks/docs/Software_Setup.md

 ## Step 1 - Flash micro SD card

 1. Download a JetCard SD card image listed in below table onto a Windows, Linux or Mac *desktop machine*
-2. Insert your SD card into the laptop/desktop
+2. Insert your micro SD card into the laptop/desktop
 3. Using [Etcher](https://www.balena.io/etcher/) select the downloaded zip file and flash it onto the SD card
 4. Remove the SD card from the laptop/desktop